 Can I restore a system image made on one PC to another with different hardware?

 Restoring a system image to a different hardware setup can lead to driver and hardware configuration issues.
-It is generally recommended to restore to the same or very similar hardware configurations.
+Restoring to the same or very similar hardware configurations is generally recommended.
 If moving to significantly different hardware, consider using Sysprep or similar tools to generalize the Windows installation before creating a system image.

 What happens if I interrupt the system image backup process?